When and Where Do Hurricanes Likely Occur?

 Burst Pipes need Immediate Attention.
 Don't wait to call to have it fixed.

-You depend on your business to keep money flowing in, and you depend on the building where it’s located to keep business going.
+You depend on your business to keep money flowing in, and you depend on the building where location keeps business going.
 When a pipe or supply line springs a leak, however, it can throw a kink into your week.
-The time it takes for you to arrange pipe burst cleanup can make the difference between a simple cleanup or more extensive water damage.
+The time it takes for you to arrange pipe burst cleanup can make the difference a simple cleanup or extensive water damage.

 • Pipes breaking